Skip to main content

 This will support activity that supports communities to become carbon neutral.
 For example, through developing initiatives that seek to reduce carbon footprint such as the production of local energy plans, sustainable transport initiatives, energy efficiency measures, renewable energy initiatives and zero waste projects).

 These examples are not intended to be exhaustive.
-If applicants are unsure as to their fit with the fund, they are encouraged to seek advice from Foundation Scotland.
+If applicants are unsure as to if and how their project fits with the fund, they are encouraged to contact Foundation Scotland.

 How much is available?